xylophonehero/isj-photography/src/pages/about/index.md

 I then worked as a photographer for magazines, night clubs, fashion and even TV events.

-I wanted to travel, so combined that with my photography skills and passion, and worked as a cruise ship photographer for the next ?? years.
+I wanted to travel, so combined that with my photography skills and passion, and worked as a cruise ship photographer from 2014 to 2015.
 Cruise ships was where
 I really found my feet, my flow and the type of photography I wanted to pursue.

 On ships, I also found a real love for makeup.
 I have always enjoyed makeup, and my favourite part of any night out was always getting ready, putting my make up on with friends while dancing about to my favourite songs.